-- Bay Space: Bays are not assigned for the season; however, the Market Manager will assign bays to each vendor on market day.
-Every effort will be made to keep vendor bay assignment consistent.
+- Stall Space: Market Manager assigns stalls and tent space weekly.
+Effort will be made to keep vendor space assignment consistent.
 Please be courteous and cooperate with other vendors if space sharing is needed.
 Vendors are encouraged to post a business sign or farm name in their display area.
-A bay space is considered to be the approximate width of a vehicle.
+A vendor space is considered to be the approximate width of a vehicle.

 - Electricity: Vendors must inform the Market Manager of their electrical needs and receive prior approval before using any existing electrical outlets at the Market.
 If extension cords are used, they must be designed for outdoor use, be three-prong, safely secured at all times and out of the way of foot traffic.

 - Supplies: Each farm/business will be responsible for bringing needed supplies such as: tables, tablecloths, chairs, scales, signage, price lists, marketing materials, food sampling supplies and change.